Qualifying Child, Qualifying Relative, and Qualifying Non-Relative

-In order to claim a dependency exemption or a tax credit for dependents, they must generally satisfy the requirements for a qualifying child or relative, the primary requirement being that the taxpayer claiming the dependent provided more than ½ of the dependent's support during the tax year and the dependent's residence was the same as the taxpayer's for more than ½ of the year.
+In order to claim a dependency exemption or a tax credit for dependents, the dependent must satisfy the requirements for a qualifying child or relative, the primary requirement being that the taxpayer claiming the dependent provided more than ½ of the dependent's support during the tax year and the dependent's residence was the same as the taxpayer's for more than ½ of the year.
 A taxpayer may also claim certain deductible expenses, such as medical expenses, that are paid on behalf of a qualifying child or relative.
 A non-relative can also be claimed as a dependent if he lived with the taxpayer for the entire calendar year and the living arrangement does not violate local law.

 A qualifying child must satisfy 5 requirements listed in IRC §152 (c):

 - The qualifying child must satisfy the relationship requirement, by being 1 of the following:

-- The individual must, by the end of the calendar year, be under the age of 19 or under the age of 24 if a full-time student.
+- The individual must, by the end of the calendar year, be younger than 19 or younger than 24 if a full-time student.
 There is no age limitation for a permanently disabled child.

-- The claimed dependent must not provide more than one half of her own support during the year.
-However, income from scholarships is not considered to be support.
+- The claimed dependent must not provide more than ½ of her own support during the year.
+However, income from scholarships is not considered support.

-- Only one dependent can be claimed by one individual, so in those cases where more than one taxpayer can claim a dependent, the taxpayers must decide who will take the claim the exemption.
+- Only 1 dependent can be claimed by 1 individual, so in those cases where more than 1 taxpayer can claim a dependent, the taxpayers must decide who will claim the exemption.

 If a child fails to meet all the requirements of a qualifying child, the individual may still be claimed as a qualifying relative, if they meet the requirements.